 • The works-assisted teams – Porsche Salzburg in 1970, Martini in 1971 – outlined in detail, including interview input from mechanic Helmut ‘Käfer’ Frauenschuh.

 • Nearly 300 period photographs, many previously unpublished, supported by a portfolio of specially commissioned studio photography.

-Standard edition signed by Ian Wagstaff
+Classic Edition signed by Ian Wagstaff

 'Thanks for offering this service.
 I have many of your books.
 Your book on Porsche 917-023 is the finest book in my collection of 350 hardcover titles.
 You won't ever do a greater book, but I encourage you folks to try!!'
 Major Irvine Brown